-Q7.
 Am I entitled to a second opinion concerning my condition or treatment?

-If you receive either Temporary Total Disability ("TTD") or Temporary Partial Disability ("TPD") benefits, you have the right to a second opinion by any physician you choose at the employer/insurer's expense.
-This is known as an "independent medical evaluation," or
+If you receive either Temporary Total Disability ("TTD") Temporary Partial Disability ("TPD"), or Permanent Partial Disability ("PPD") benefits you have the right to a second opinion by any physician you choose at the employer/insurer's expense.
+This is known as an "independent medical evaluation," or IME.

-IME.
 You can exercise this right only one time.
 The physician may perform any test which is medically necessary unless the test was previously performed.
 If the test was already performed, the physician may order the test again, but the cost of the test must be under \$250.00.